Vanderbilt Music Company FAQs

 About Vanderbilt Music Company

 Vanderbilt Music Company is a specialty harp store, featuring Pedal and Lever Harps, Harp Music, Harp Strings, Harp Accessories.
 We are an official distributor of Lyon & Healy and Salvi Harps.
-Our specialty is immediate, helpful service, and there's always a friendly, knowledgeable harpist to assist you.
+Our specialty is immediate, helpful service, and there's always a friendly, knowledgeable musician on staff to assist you.

 Where are you located?

 Vanderbilt Music Company is located in Bloomington, Indiana near the Indiana University Bloomington School of Music.
 Our address is: 312-A South Swain Ave; Bloomington, IN 47401.
-If you are going to be in the area, we would love to meet you.
-See a map of the area, and directions to our store.
+If you are going to be in the area, we would love to meet you

 Can I come to your store to shop?